theiagen/bioforklift/docs/getting_started.md

 ### 1. Set up Schema Files

-Forklift uses YAML-based schema definitions to configure BigQuery tables.
+bioforklift uses YAML-based schema definitions to configure BigQuery tables.
 Below are examples of the two main schema types used in the system.

 This schema defines the structure of sample data, including genomic samples and their metadata.